Flojomojo/py-scrcpy/README.md

 - [av](https://github.com/PyAV-Org/PyAV), [numpy](https://github.com/numpy/numpy), and [cv2](https://github.com/opencv/opencv-python) for handling frame decoding

 # Limitations & Scope
-*Modern scrcpy only:* Because scrcpy changed heavily in the past, only modern versions of the server are supported (> scrcpy 2.0.0)
+*Modern scrcpy only:* Because scrcpy changed heavily in the past, only modern versions of the server are supported (> scrcpy 2.0.0).
 *Video only:* This is a video only implementation.
-This means the goal of this project is only to get a video feed, not audio, not control
+This means the goal of this project is only to get a video feed, not audio, not control.
-*h264 only:* The currently only supported video codec by this project is "h264", even though more might be supported in the future (this is more than plenty for most projects)
+*h264 only:* The currently only supported video codec by this project is "h264", even though more might be supported in the future (this is more than plenty for most projects).